zekutokairin/nrantools/README.md

 # Notes
 ## Tapes
-- The actual XML to load things is the ArcadeTapes.xml
-    - Parse them with a Python library:
-        - xml? lxml?
+- If a layout is not specified in GameUserSettings.ini, it pulls straight from ArcadeTapes.xml
+- If a layout IS specified, it goes to that .layout which is a JSON file
-    - `Content/UserMedia.json` is where the tapes/VHS data is stored
+    - `Content/UserMedia.json` is where the tapes/VHS data is stored (I think this is just for ArcadeManager maybe??)
 - Check what version of VLC works with local videos

 ## Configs